cosmos/testnets/README.md

 Follow this instructions to install the Cosmos-SDK and connect to the latest Testnet.
 This instructions work for both a local machine and a VM in a cloud server.

 If you intend to run a non-validator full-node, installing the SDK on a Cloud server is a good option.
-Although, if you are want to become a validator for the `mainnet` you should look at more complex setups to protect your node from DDOS and ensure high-availability (see the [technical requirements](https://github.com/cosmos/cosmos/blob/master/VALIDATORS_FAQ.md#technical-requirements)).
-You can check more information regarding validators in our [website](https://cosmos.network/validators) or in the [validator FAQ](https://cosmos.network/resources/validator-faq).
+However, if you are want to become a validator for the `mainnet` you should look at more complex setups, like a [Sentry Node Architecture](https://github.com/cosmos/cosmos/blob/master/VALIDATORS_FAQ.md#how-can-validators-protect-themselves-from-denial-of-service-attacks), to protect your node from DDOS and ensure high-availability (see the [technical requirements](https://github.com/cosmos/cosmos/blob/master/VALIDATORS_FAQ.md#technical-requirements)).
+You can check more information regarding validators in our [website](https://cosmos.network/validators), in the [Validator FAQ](https://cosmos.network/resources/validator-faq) or in the [Validator Chat](https://riot.im/app/#/room/#cosmos_validators:matrix.org).

 ### Install [Go](https://golang.org/)